kalisio/kargo/README.md

 NETWORK=kargo

 # Virtual hosts
-# Uncomment and update the above lines if you use an nginx-proxy based solutions in front of kargo
+# Uncomment and update the lines below if you use an nginx-proxy based solution in front of kargo
 #GEOSERVER_VHOST=geoserver.your-domain.com
 #MAPPROXY_VHOST=mapproxy.your-domain.com
 #TILESERVERGL_VHOST=tileservergl.your-domain.com